MayamaTakeshi/mrcp_server/README.md

 THIS IS A WORK IN PROGRESS.

-This is an experimental Media Resource Control Protocol server that I'm writing for node.js for learning purposes.
+This is an experimental Media Resource Control Protocol server that I'm writing in node.js for learning purposes.

 Initial media platform will be Google Voice.